 First things first.
-If you are brand new to the harp, you’ll want to learn about tuning.
+If you are brand new to the harp, before you worry about Celtic harp tunings, you’ll want to learn about the physical process of tuning the strings.
 It’s no fun to play an instrument that sounds awful!
 If you’ve never tuned a harp before, here are some wonderful Tuning Instructions from Thormahlen Harps (link opens in a new window).

 There are several possible Celtic harp tunings, depending on whether or not your harp has sharping levers for every string (“full levers”).
 In any case, if you’re a beginner, you probably have your harp tuned in C major, which means that when all the levers are down, you have a simple C scale running from red string to red string–just like the white keys on the piano.
 If you don’t have any levers, then this is certainly your best choice.